 Bernard Chernos Essay Contest

-For more details on how to participate, download this year’s essay competition flyer.
+For more details on how to participate, download this year’s contest flyer here.

-If you would like to see previous years’ essay questions, download them here.
+If you would like to see previous years’ questions, download them here.

 Congratulations to the 2017 winners of CCLET’s Bernard Chernos Essay Competition!